-jovian.log_dataset (data_dict=None, verbose=True, data_args) Record dataset details for the current experiment jovian.log_hyperparams (data_dict=None, verbose=True, data_args) Record hyperparameters for the current experiment
+''' jovian.log_dataset (data_dict=None, verbose=True, data_args) Record dataset details for the current experiment '''

 - data_dict (dict, optional) A python dict to be recorded as dataset. - verbose (bool, optional) By default it prints the acknowledgement, you can remove this by setting the argument to False. - data_args (optional) Instead of passing a dictionary, you can also pass each individual key-value pair as a argument (see example below)